theonlywitcher/CI-CD-Pipeline-for-Maven-Project-with-Docker-Jenkins/readme.md

 # CI/CD Pipeline for Maven Project with Docker & Jenkins

-> a devops test project — adapted and documented for clarity.
+> a devops project — adapted and documented for clarity.

-Repository source: `theonlywitcher/CI-CD-Pipeline-for-Maven-Project-with-Docker-Jenkins` on GitHub. citeturn0view0

 ---